LaurentTardif/bibliography/devops/chocolatey/src/site/markdown/Chocolatey.md

 NOTE: Testing your package can be done in the same way as the verifier - take a look at Chocolatey Verifier Testing.

-To test the package you just built, open a command line shell and navigate to the directory where the *.nupkg file is located.
+To test the package you just built, open a command-line shell and navigate to the directory where the *.nupkg file is located.
 Then type:

 	choco install packageName -dv -s .